irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.token.MsgTransferTokenOwnerResponse"></a>

 ### MsgTransferTokenOwnerResponse
-MsgTransferTokenOwnerResponse defines the Msg/TransferTokenOwner response type.
+MsgTransferTokenOwnerResponse defines the Msg/TransferTokenOwner response type